leleliu008/uppm/README.md

     this environment variable already have been set on most systems, if not set or set a empty string, you should set it manully.

+*   **PATH**

+    some features rely on this environment variable.

+    this environment variable already have been set on most systems, if not set or set a empty string, you will receive an error message.

 *   **SSL_CERT_FILE**

     ```bash